-While playing around and getting stuck you will notice that you somehow you already know where to look for the solution to your problem.
-Either from the "overwhelm" session or you will somehow know how and where to search for the solution.
+While playing around and getting stuck you will notice that somehow you already know where to look for the solution to your problem.
+You will either remember it from the "overwhelm" session, or you will somehow know how and where to search for the solution.

 8. Do the work

 It's now time to do the real work.
-Here I often use the outcome of the "play" phase as the base and somehow I already know where to look for answers I have.
+Here I often use the outcome of the "play" phase as my base.

-All these steps can take differently long time.
-It depends on the size of the topic.
+All these steps can take differently long time, it depends on the size and complexity of the topic.
 For example, I had to learn a lot of new things in the past few weeks.
 One of them was Next.js.